Dark sector interactions in the $w \rightarrow -1$ limit: velocity locking in pure momentum exchange models: Pure momentum exchange models

 \section{Pure momentum exchange models}

-Although some interaction models treat DE as a scalar field \cite{Pourtsidou_2013,Skordis_2015,Pourtsidou_2016,palma2023cosmological}, this work focuses on the approach in which both DE and DM are described as fluids.
+Although some interaction models treat DE as a scalar field \cite{Pourtsidou_2013,Skordis_2015,Pourtsidou:2016ico,palma2023cosmological}, this work focuses on the approach in which both DE and DM are described as fluids.
+However, we restrict our analysis to the non-phantom regime ($w \ge -1$) because the chosen fluid model phenomenologically mimics a single canonical scalar field, for which a phantom equation of state would imply unphysical negative kinetic energy.
 In the conformal Newtonian gauge, the dark matter--dark energy scattering is generically described by the following continuity and Euler equations \cite{Simpson:2010vh,Asghari:2019qld}, where interaction terms appear on the right-hand side of the latter:

 Here, a prime denotes a derivative with respect to conformal time, $\delta_i$ is the density contrast for fluid $i$ (DM or DE), $\theta_i$ is its velocity divergence, and $\rho_i$ is its background energy density. $\phi$ and $\psi$ are the gravitational potentials, and the terms proportional to the conformal Hubble parameter, $\mathcal{H} = a'/a$, represent Hubble friction.
 The DE component is described by its equation of state $w$, its physical sound speed squared $c_s^2$, and its adiabatic sound speed squared $c_a^2$.
 For a constant $w$, the adiabatic sound speed is simply $c_a^2=w$.
 We use the cosmological units of $\textrm{Mpc}^{-2}$ for densities and $\textrm{Mpc}$ for distances.